saurabhrajput3/Chat-Application/chat-application/HELP.md

-# Instant Messaging Application using Spring Boot
+# Instant Messaging Application / Chat Application

 This is a real-time chat application built using Spring Boot framework, where users can communicate with each other.
 This application follows the principles of Model-View-Controller (MVC) architecture and uses REST APIs to perform CRUD operations on chat messages and user information.